Esukhia/namsel-ocr/README.md

   **--line_break_method**

 Options are "line_cut" and "line_cluster."
-Namsel will attempt to choose for you if this is left unspecified.
+Namsel OCR will attempt to choose for you if this is left unspecified.
 Generally, "line_cut" works well for book-style pages and "line_cluster" works well for pecha and book-style pages.

   **--break_width**